Zanzibar

 Another draw of this island is the annual migration of whale sharks past Mafia Island.
 Every year, from October to early February, visitors can swim along with these beautiful, but gentle animals (they only eat plankton – not humans!) in the warm waters of the Indian Ocean for a truly once-in-a-lifetime experience.

-Other parks of note include:
+Other beaches of note include:

 Pemba